When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results on Remaining Scenarios

 \subsection{Scenario: Doctor}

 In this scenario, the \prefix describes the speaker visiting the doctor.
-The model suggests that the doctor is of a particular gender and is either ``confident'' or ``unconfident'' (see examples in \autoref{tab:story_egs}).
-According to \citet{cao-etal-2022-theory}, American annotators view men as comparatively more confident than women.
+The model suggests that the doctor is of a particular gender and is either ``confident'' or ``unconfident'' (See examples in \autoref{tab:story_egs}).
+According to \citet{cao-etal-2022-theory}, American annotators view men as comparatively more confident than women, though our participants may not have held this same stereotype (See \autoref{tab:ABC_Cao}).